 Exercise care when lifting and carrying.
 Unplug the instrument to move it.
+Use the built-in carrying handle.

 Do not remove the covers or inside parts.
 Refer all maintenance to qualified service personnel.

 Do not operate with suspected failures.
 Check body and cables regularly.
 If any part is damaged, cease operation immediately and secure the instrumentfrom inadvertent use.